 When you select carpeting for your own home, the power is in your hands.
 You can decide on the color and style you like.
 You can make up the rules—leave your shoes at the door, only eat in the dining room—to keep that carpet stain-free and make it last.
 However, you lose some control when you choose flooring for your office building or rental.
 Despite personal preference, you need a carpet that attracts potential customers or tenants.
 Your flooring must endure a morning coffee spill or dozens of people attending a party.
 And, of course, you need to reduce costs, both on your initial purchase and regular maintenance.
 Take back control.
 If you choose the right carpet in the first place, you can save money and still have an office or rental unit you are proud of.

-Use these suggestions to find carpet that holds up against a lot of visitors and complements your rental or commercial building.
+Use these suggestions to find a carpet that holds up against a lot of visitors and complements your rental or commercial building:

 We know that, above all else, you want your carpet to last.
 A cheaper bill doesn’t mean much if you have to pay for constant cleaning or replacement after a few years.